scvalex/daemons/Memo.md

 Before doing anything else, we need to ensure that the daemon is
 running: we create an empty book, customize the daemon's default options, and finally start it.
-Note that `startDaemon` checks if the daemon is running and starts it otherwise; so, the daemon will be started the first time the program is run, and all later runs will use the initial daemon.
+Note that `ensureDaemonRunning` checks if the daemon is running and starts it otherwise; so, the daemon will be started the first time the program is run, and all later runs will use the initial daemon.

         args <- getArgs
         let args' = map fromString args